Little Ice Age: Dating

 The last written records of the Norse Greenlanders are from a 1408 marriage at Hvalsey Church, which is now the best-preserved Norse ruin.

 There is no consensus on when the Little Ice Age began, but a series of events before the known climatic minima have often been referenced.
+According to J. M. Lamb of Cambridge University, the Little Ice Age was already under way in Canada and Switzerland and in the wider North Atlantic region in the 13th and 14th centuries.
 In the 13th century, pack ice began advancing southwards in the North Atlantic, as did glaciers in Greenland.
 Anecdotal evidence suggests expanding glaciers almost worldwide.
 Based on radiocarbon dating of roughly 150 samples of dead plant material with roots intact that were collected from beneath ice caps on Baffin Island and Iceland, Miller et al. (2012) state that cold summers and ice growth began abruptly between 1275 and 1300, followed by "a substantial intensification" from 1430 to 1455.

-In contrast, a climate reconstruction based on glacial length shows no great variation from 1600 to 1850 but a strong retreat thereafter.
+In contrast, a climate reconstruction based on the length of glaciers shows no great variation from 1600 to 1850 but a strong retreat thereafter.

 Therefore, any of several dates ranging over 400 years may indicate the beginning of the Little Ice Age: